|Antoni Gaudi - Barcelona's most famous modernist architect|

 Photo below: La Pedrera building on Passeig de Gracia in Barcelona

-Gaudí became increasingly shabby in his last years and when he was tragically struck down by a tram on 7th June in 1926 at the junction of the streets Gran Via and Bailen in Barcelona (click for map.)
-Gaudi was so poorly dressed that he was not recognized at all and taxi drivers refused to take the injured "vagabond" to a hospital.
+Gaudí became increasingly shabby in his last years and when he was tragically hit by a tram on 7th June in 1926 at the junction of the streets Gran Via and Bailen in Barcelona (click for map.)
+Gaudi was so poorly dressed and carried no identification paperss, so he was not recognized at the scene of the accident and taxi drivers refused to take this injured "vagabond" to a hospital.
 They were later fined by the police.

 Gaudi was gravely injured in the tram accident, but was not recognised.
 Because he looked like a homeless and poor person, he was taken to a Barcelona hospital for the poor called Antic Hospital de la Santa Creu i Sant Pau.
 The hospital building still stands on the street Carrer de l'Hospital, 56 (click for map) in the Raval district of Barcelona's old city near La Rambla street.
 Even at the hospital he was still not recognised as the great architecht and was given a bed with the indigent patients.
 His friends found him eventually and three days after the accident, on the 10th of June 1926, Gaudi died from his injuries.
 The last words he uttered were: 'Amen, my God, my God'.
 A death mask was made of Gaudi's face, which can be seen at the Gaudi house museum in Parc Guell.